 4) Engage in Friday Reflections

-Continuous improvement is a core value of all agile methodologies.
+Continuous improvement is a core value of the agile methodology.
 To ensure that you’re focused on the right projects, you need to constantly reflect on your progress and assess if you’re tracking to reach your goals.

 Research shows that people who frequently reflect on what they learn at work perform an average of 23% better than those who don’t.
 This performance boost exists because engaging in reflection enables you to frequently pivot your approaches and drive better outcomes.